-As the set of feasible configuration vectors depends explicitly on the staffing vector \mathbf{n} , this adds significant complexity relative to (20).
-With tight capacities, as in Example 5.4, the collaboration architecture may induce unavoidable idleness even when the number of servers is large.
+As the set of feasible configuration vectors depends explicitly on the staffing vector n, this adds significant complexity relative to (20).
+With tight capacities, as in Example 4, the collaboration architecture may induce unavoidable idleness even when the number of servers is large.
 Thus, maximizing efficiency (having capacity highly utilized) in networks with simultaneous collaboration poses a managerial challenge.
-With nested architectures, however, Theorem 5.6 removes any worry:
+With nested architectures, however, Theorem 6 removes any worry; at least as far as capacity is concerned, staffing problems may be solved by considering each server pool in isolation.